 In a guardianship or conservatorship, the person who needs help does not lose important rights, like the right to vote or the right to personal privacy, unless the court has a good reason and makes a specific order.

-In a guardianship the person who needs help is called the ward.
-The person helping is called the guardian.
-A guardian looks after the personal needs of the ward.
+In a guardianship the person who needs help is called the person subject to guardianship. (used to be called the ward) The person helping is called the guardian.
+A guardian looks after the personal needs of the person subject to guardianship.

-In a conservatorship the person who needs help is called the protected person.
-The person who helps is the conservator.
-A conservator looks after the financial affairs of the protected person.
+In a conservatorship the person who needs help is called the person subject to conservatorship. (used to be called the protected person) The person who helps is the conservator.
+A conservator looks after the financial affairs of the person subject to conservatorship.

 Sometimes, the court names a guardian and a conservator to help.
-The court looks for ways to help the ward or protected person with the least amount of limits possible.
+The court looks for ways to help the person subject to guardianship or conservatorship with the least amount of limits possible.

-Guardianships and conservatorships are very serious and are not set up without good reason.
+Guardianships and conservatorships are very serious and are only set up if there is a good reason.
 Minnesota law encourages people to try other, less restrictive things before filing for guardianship or conservatorship.
 Some things people might try are:

-A guardian has power over the person – They make personal decisions for the ward, like medical care, or where the person will live.
+A guardian has power over the person – They make personal decisions for the person, like medical care, or where the person will live.

-A conservator has power over the estate – They take care of money and property.
-They handle the income and pay the bills of the protected person.
+A conservator has power over the estate – They take care of the person’s money and property.
+They handle the income and pay the bills.

-The guardian or conservator don’t have to pay for things for the ward or protected person out of their own money.
-They use the ward or protected person’s money.
-But, they must tell the court – usually yearly – what money came in to the protected person or ward, how it was spent and why.
+The guardian or conservator don’t have to pay for these things out of their own money.
+They use the person subject to guardianship or conservatorship’s money.
+But they must tell the court – usually yearly – what money came in to the person subject to guardianship or conservatorship, how it was spent and why.
 They can be held responsible for doing the wrong things with the money.

-For example, a guardian can’t agree to medical care that they know is against the ward’s beliefs.
-They cannot limit the ward’s freedom unless it is needed to protect them from danger.
+For example, a guardian can’t agree to medical care that they know is against the person subject to guardianship’s beliefs.
+They cannot limit the freedom of the person subject to guardianship unless it is needed to protect them from danger.

-The ward or protected person has legal rights.
+The person subject to guardianship or conservatorship has legal rights.
 There may be some limits depending on the orders from the court.
-But in general, a ward or protected person has the right to:
+But in general, they have the right to:

 Be treated with respect.
 This includes respecting medical preferences and religious beliefs.